Fraud Summary

 • The promoter will ask you to send payment to cover the cost of redeeming the prize when the prize does not exist.

-• In this type of scam, you may rarely if ever receive any winnings in return.
+• In this type of scam, you may rarely, if ever, receive any winnings in return.

 Check Overpayment Scams: